Adam Ramsay-Peaty: 2015

-In 2015, Peaty's rise continued, breaking the world record for 100 metre breaststroke at the British Championships and World Trials by almost half a second.
+In 2015, Ramsay-Peaty's rise continued, breaking the world record for 100 metre breaststroke at the British Championships and World Trials by almost half a second.
 His time of 57.92 seconds made him the first man to go under 58 seconds for the event.
 He qualified for all three breaststroke events at the 2015 World Aquatic Championships.
 At the 2015 World Championships, he became a World Champion for the first time.

 He won gold in the 100 metre breaststroke after winning both his heat and semi-final in new championship records before beating Cameron van der Burgh in the final, with his British team-mate Ross Murdoch winning the bronze medal.
 In the 50 metre breaststroke, van der Burgh broke the world record in the heats, Peaty then broke it once more in the semi-finals with a time of 26.42 seconds.
 Peaty then won the final of the event, which his second gold of the championship with van der Burgh taking silver.
 Peaty added a third gold with a win in the 4 × 100 metre mixed medley relay with a new world-record time along with Walker-Hebborn, Siobhan-Marie O'Connor and Halsall.
 His team of Walker-Hebborn, James Guy and Proud finished fourth in the 4 x 100 metre medley relay just missing out on a medal and he did not qualify out of the heats in his weakest event, the 200 metre breaststroke.
 Peaty rounded off his year by winning two silver medals at the 2015 European Short Course Swimming Championships in the 50 metre breaststroke and 100 metre breaststroke events.

 2016

-At the 2016 European Championships held in London, Peaty retained both of his individual titles in the 50 metre breaststroke and the 100 metre breaststroke, comfortably winning all of his heat, semi final and final swims and sharing the podium with his teammate Ross Murdoch on both occasions.
+At the 2016 European Championships held in London, Ramsay-Peaty retained both of his individual titles in the 50 metre breaststroke and the 100 metre breaststroke, comfortably winning all of his heat, semi final and final swims and sharing the podium with his teammate Ross Murdoch on both occasions.
 He also retained both of his relay titles winning the 4 × 100 metre medley relay with Walker-Hebborn, Guy and Duncan Scott, and the mixed 4 × 100 metre medley relay with Walker-Hebborn, O'Connor and Halsall.
 He did not enter the 200 metre breaststroke event and as of the Olympics held in 2021 had never entered the event again at a major championship.